ibuildingsnl/qa-tools/README.md

 The configuration process can be defined in the Configurator's `configure` method, in which it can use the `ConfigurationBuilder` and the `Interviewer`.
 Templating and project configuration are available through the `ConfigurationBuilder`.
+A tool's templates should reside under `src/Tool/<ToolName>/Resources/templates`.

 The `Interviewer` is used for IO interaction.

 ### Interview API